FAQ

 Tour Related FAQS

 Tough question.
 Well, it depends on what is your prime interest.
-But in the end, I would recommend Jerusalem to anyone that hasn’t been there yet.
-For more information please read my post about Things To Do in Jerusalem If You Have Only 24h.
+But in the end, We would recommend Jerusalem to anyone who hasn’t been there yet.
+For more information, please read the post about Things To Do in Jerusalem If You Have Only 24h.

-Passage to the two major tourist cities of Bethlehem and Jericho under the Palestinian Authority is generally direct and without prior clearance or required authorization.
-As regarding the rest of the Palestinian areas, there is also direct access for tourists.
+Passage to Bethlehem and Jericho’s two major tourist cities under the Palestinian Authority is generally direct and without prior clearance or required authorization.
+Regarding the rest of the Palestinian areas, there is also direct tourist access.
 Israeli nationals must receive approval and clearance from Israeli security forces.
-While travel between the areas controlled by the Palestinian Authority and Israel is freely available, tourists are advised to pay attention to limitations in car insurance coverage as well as health insurance.
+While travel between the areas controlled by the Palestinian Authority and Israel is freely available, tourists are advised to pay attention to limitations in car insurance coverage and health insurance.
 These vary according to company and contracts.

-The tours that I offer are private tours so my guests get to decide when a tour would start.
-With that said, there are certain considerations we need to bring under account like opening and closing hours of national parks; Local sites; Markets that can close early.
+The tours that we offer are private tours so APT’s guests get to decide when a tour starts.
+With that said, there are some considerations we need to bring under account like the opening and closing hours of national parks; Local sites; and Markets that can close up early.

-Also, daylight hours are another factor, we should take advantage of the limited hours of daylight, especially in the winter.
-So usually tours start from 07:00-09:30 at the latest and end 9h later.
-In any case, when the sun sets that means the end of the tour and we will start heading back.
+Usually, tours start from 07:00-09:00 at the latest and end 9 hours later.
+In any case, when the sun sets that means our day has ended and we will start heading back.

-Once booked the tours are penciled in my calendar.
-So that means I’ve started rejecting clients for these days booked.
-I can try my very best I can to accommodate and change the dates if possible.
+Once booked the tours are penciled in.
+We can try our very best we can to accommodate and change the dates if possible.

-Please, Contact me today and send me all the information about your group and I’ll quote you accordingly.
+Don’t hesitate to contact us today and send me all the information about your group, and I’ll quote you accordingly.

-An entire day tour is 10h long.
-I’ll promptly pick you up at your hotel or Airbnb and about 10h hours later I’ll drop you back at your desired location.
-For more information on that matter, I recommend you to go over my terms and conditions.
+An entire day tour is 9 hours long.
+You’ll be promptly picked up at your hotel or Airbnb, and about 9 hours later, You’ll dropped back at your desired location.
+We recommend you review APT’s terms and conditions for more information on that matter.

-I think 7-9 days is a good amount of time to cover most of the land without feeling pressured on time.
-Add the flights and it’s a total of 7-11 days.
+7-9 days is a fair amount of time to cover most of the land without feeling pressured on time.
+Add the flights, and it’s a total of 7-11 days.
 You can go over my Christian 7 days Holy Land Itinerary.

 Should I Get Travel Insurance?